Yannik25/ESP-USB-Mosfet-Switch/README.md

 # ESP USB/Mosfet Switch

- A small PCB to switch USB or general 3.3V / 5V devices via Headers.
+ A small PCB, based on an ESP12E to switch USB or general 3.3V / 5V devices via Headers.
+ Created with KiCad

 ## Current status: Ordered